EANorwayService/EA-Groups-CRM/README.md

 # Set up the CRM system <a name="setupCRM"></a>

 ### Needed to set up CRM system
-1. Access to CRMsetup [folder](https://github.com/EANorgeService/CRMsetup) in GitHub.
-1. Access to CRMtemplates [folder](https://drive.google.com/drive/folders/1fcHDHTCHAwwFkLSWX1SwQ-gZExy5NBI5?usp=sharing) in Google Drive.
-1. Access to the Google Drive Folder where you want your CRM system.
+1. Access to the Google/Team Drive Folder where you want your CRM system.
-1. Access to a list of all your members, or another list including the people you want as candidates in you system.
-You can later choose who you want to include from the given list.
+1. Access to a Google Sheet with a list of the members you want to add as candidates in your CRM system.
+This can be a full member list, or a shorter list of potential candidates.
 From now on this list will be called the member list.

 ### Alternative 1: Local development
 If you don't want to change the code, or you are not familiar with using the terminal use alternative 2 instead.